Lease Administration Software: What Property Managers Actually Need

 A practical evaluation process for lease administration software:

-2. Prepare a scripted demo: Give the vendor 2-3 real leases from your portfolio — including your most complex lease — and ask them to demo against those, not their sample data.
+Prepare a scripted demo: Give the vendor 2-3 real leases from your portfolio (including your most complex lease) and ask them to demo against those, not their sample data.
 Specifically ask them to demonstrate amendment execution and the resulting audit trail.

-5. Verify the integration: Ask how data flows from the lease administration system to your billing workflow.
+Verify the data flow: Ask how data moves from the lease administration system to your billing workflow.
 Get specifics on field mapping and sync mechanism.

-6. Check references on amendment handling: When checking customer references, ask specifically about their experience with amendments — whether the system maintained accurate history and whether it caused any billing discrepancies.
+Check references on amendment handling: When checking customer references, ask specifically about their experience with amendments: whether the system maintained accurate history and whether it caused any billing discrepancies.

 For CAM-specific due diligence on software, use our CAM software evaluation checklist.